strangerstudios/pmpro-unlock/readme.txt

 3. Membership level settings to link an NFT to a membership level

 == Changelog ==
+= 1.2 - 2024-01-03 =
+* ENHANCEMENT: Added better support for Paid Memberships Pro future versions. (@dparker1005)
+* BUG FIX: Show the users wallet when editing their WordPress profile as an admin. (@dparker1005)
+* BUG FIX: Fixed an issue where connecting your wallet while being logged out in the checkout process wasn't saving after checkout was completed. (@andrewlimaza)
+* REFACTOR: Reworked how we handle level ID's in the plugin to support newer Paid Memberships Pro versions. (@dparker1005)

 = 1.1.1 - 2023-01-10 =
 * ENHANCEMENT: Only show the "Connect Wallet" at checkout if the membership level allows NFT's to be purchased.
 If a level does not have a lock assigned, don't show the connect wallet button.
 * BUG FIX: Fixed an issue when authenticating/connecting wallet would redirect to default checkout page and not the actual checkout URL that was being used.